alleyesonme21/C-Fitness/README.md

 </p>

 <p align="center">
-  <medium>Created on 11/3/2020, Updated on 10/30/2020.</medium>
+  <medium>Created on 11/3/2020, Updated on 11/3/2020.</medium>
 </p>

 ## 🌐 About the Project

 ### 📖 Description
-A web API for an animal shelter.
+A web API for a Fitness .
 It utilizies the RESTful principles, pagination, and Swagger.
 The user is able to see the in-use version of the API when using Postman.
 Currently v1.0.

 ### 🦠 Known Bugs